imagineLife/big-site/content/k8s/on-pods.md

 Jakes-4:k8s Jake$ kubectl get pods
 No resources found in default namespace.
 ```

+## Things to Be Able To Do
+SKills this doc covers:
+- figure out "how many pods are there in the default cluster?"
+    - kubectl get pods
+- Create a new NGINX pod
+    - kubectl run nginx —image=nginx
+- figure out "What Images are used in the containers?"
+    - controlplane ~ ✖ kubectl get pods -o jsonpath={.items[*].spec.containers[*].image}
+    - SHOULD SHOW nginx busybox busybox busybox
+- figure out "what nodes are pods placed on"
+    - dig around
+- delete a pod
+    - kubectl delete pod webapp
+- start a pod from a yaml file
+  - kubectl apply -f configs/pods/nginx-pod.yml
+- edit a running pods yaml file
+  - something like change the image that the pod container is based on
+- figure out the status of all pods && containers
+- figure out why containers might be busted
+    - a bad image name
+- be able to “fix” a pod with a bad image name

 ## Some Big-Picture Takeaways
 - The "smallest" unit manageable directly by K8s is the pod: not the container
 - A pod maybe "usually" has 1 container